+1. 1 0,,,0, 0,,,

 ENGL 15 - Rhetoric and Composition 3

 ENGL 202C - Technical Writing 3

 CAS 100 - Effective Speech 3

 Communications Selection 3

 Total 12

 F. Human Dimensions: Six semester hours.
-Human Dimensions courses deal with social aspects of natural resource science and management.
+Human Dimensions courses must be focused towards socioeconomic topics of natural resource science and management, preferably those issues and aspects that directly pertain to fisheries management.
 They include courses such as named courses in human dimensions of natural resources and courses in policy, planning, administration, law, ethics, public relations, leadership, conflict resolution, natural resource economics, and others related to natural resource management.
 Introductory social science courses, such as sociology and psychology, do not qualify.
 Courses in this group may be double counted as fulfilling course requirements in the Fisheries and Aquatic Sciences category but the credit hours must be apportioned between the two categories based on the percentage time devoted to the human dimensions topic.

-Policy, Planning, Law, and Administration (PPLA)

-and Human Dimensions selections (HD)
+Policy, Planning, Law, and Administration (PPLA) and Human Dimensions selections (HD)

-Total 6
+Total